mjmassicotte/Latin-101/reading1.md

 (6) Explain the construction cum eo?
+    Cum is a preposition meaning "accomanied with" that pairs with a noun or pronoun in the     ablative case.
+Eo is a

 (7) Fully identify the form of fulmen.
 What function is it playing in the sentence?
 What type of sentence structure do we find in this sentence?